tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/math_monsters.md

 [^6]: [Science and method, 1908 Poincaré (1914 translation).
 Page 125.](https://archive.org/details/b21974123/page/124/mode/2up)

 [^7]: [weierstrass original paper (german) with the pathological function defined](https://books.google.com/books?id=1FhtAAAAMAAJ&pg=PA71).
-According to wikipedia, Weierstrass wasn't the first to concoct such a MONSTER according, but he is the first known to have published a complete, proven example.
+According to [wikipedia](https://en.wikipedia.org/wiki/Weierstrass_function#cite_ref-1), Weierstrass wasn't the first to concoct such a MONSTER, but he is the first known to have published a complete, proven example.

 [^8]: Lakatos, Imre, Proofs and Refutations: The Logic of Mathematical Discovery.
 1976.

 [^9]: To paraphrase a mathematician I know: math is all about learning that there's an even more generalized vesion of the last generalization you managed to wrap your head around.

-[^10]:
+[^10]: The original false proof is attributed to Ampère in 'Recherches sur quelques points de la théorie des fonctions dérivées etc', published in 1806.